-Cyndy has worked for Pine Rest the past 3 years before transferring to Heartland Christian Counseling as support staff to the clinical staff and occasionally psychiatry in most aspects of front office day to day activities.
+Cyndy worked for Pine Rest for 3 years before transferring to Heartland Christian Counseling as support staff to the clinical staff and occasionally to the psychiatry staff, working in most aspects of front office day to day activities.

-Cyndy enjoys spending time with her husband, her 3 grown daughters and their husbands, 2 grown step children and their spouses along with her 11 grand children and 2 great grandchildren attending their sporting activities, gardening, sewing, traveling and working on the farm, vineyard and tree farm.
+Cyndy enjoys spending time with her husband, her 3 grown daughters and their husbands, 2 grown step children and their spouses, along with her 11 grand children and 2 great grandchildren.
+She enjoys attending their sporting activities, gardening, sewing, traveling, and working on the farm, vineyard, and tree farm.